weberankit/shopping.github.io/README.md

 <h2>User Authentication:</h2> To enhance user experience, my project includes a login and logout system that uses local storage

 I've put in a lot of effort to make this shopping cart website as functional and user-friendly as possible, given its status as one of my initial projects.
-While it may have some structural quirks, rest assured that I've refined my project organization and development practices in my subsequent React projects.
-I hope you enjoy exploring it, and I'm open to any feedback or suggestions for improvement.
+While it may have some structural quirks,  I hope you enjoy exploring it, and I'm open to any feedback or suggestions for improvement.